SandwichGouda/Data/Data.md

   * RFC 6455 states that WebSocket "is designed to work over HTTP ports 443 and 80 as well as to support HTTP proxies and intermediaries".
   * Obviously, to communicate, Websocket uses sockets !

+### Miscellaneous OS information

+- Swapping is the process of moving data from the computer's RAM and storage (hard drive).
+  * This is often used to get some more memory space on computers in situations that require more RAM that there actually is.
+  * Hence the name : RAM <-- swap --> Storage
+  * On Windows for instance, if you see files ending in `.swp`, especially in a saturated RAM context, you know what this is !
+  * On Linux, you can type `vmstat` too see the current swap usage, or `top`, or `htop`.

 ## Web

 ### Web development